HOKA Clifton 10 Running Shoe Review

 Cons

-The HOKA Clifton 10 delivers very good lateral stability, thanks to its super-wide outsole platform and semi-gusseted tongue.
+The HOKA Clifton 10 delivers good lateral stability, thanks to its super-wide outsole platform and semi-gusseted tongue.
 This makes it easier to maintain balance and feel secure during daily runs.
-Still, the high stack of soft foam can still negatively affect balance, but it's a very stable shoe overall.
+Still, the high stack of soft foam negatively affects balance, but it's a very stable shoe overall.
 This can also be a plus for new runners or those who prefer a more secure ride.

 Pros